 This great reverence and love for a Guru – which literally means a “destroyer of ignorance” – is the hallmark of the spirituality of India and the East.

-The World Teacher for the Aquarian Age has already come and gone and set things in motion.
+So many spiritual seekers, many Theosophists included, have been desperately looking and longing for a “Great Teacher” to come along and change the global situation for the better.
+But, as some Theosophists, especially in the ULT, have long recognised, such a Teacher has already come and gone and set things in motion.
 Now it is up to us, as His/Her students, to make a real difference in this world.

 ~ * ~

 H. P. BLAVATSKY is known among Theosophists as H.P.B.
 This has a meaning.
 The name of the body is one thing; the Name of the Soul is another.
 When a child is born a name is given to its form, and both these, name and form – Namarupa in Sanskrit – are but masques.
 In most cases the masque passes as the Real, the Soul; for, in most the Real Self or Atman, does not shine forth.